danielfarrell/danielfarrell.github.com/_posts/2013-01-17-a-programming-blog-adventure.md

 ## Twelve Factor Coolaid

 Since finding out about the Twelve-Factor App I've been pushing those ideas in our space.
-We are giving a lot of freedom in how we do things, so it has been possible.
+We are given a lot of freedom in how we do things, so it has been possible.
 I've drank the coolaid, I'm a convert.

 ## What to expect